popolo-project/popolo-spec/specs/person.md

     >Mr. John Q. Public, Esq.

+1. alternate names

+    >To find a person by a pseudonym or nickname, e.g. "Mark Twain" for Samuel Clemens.

 1. former names

     >If a councillor changes name, earlier council transcripts should continue to use the former name.

-1. alternate names

-    >To find a person by a pseudonym or nickname, e.g. "Mark Twain" for Samuel Clemens.

 1. identifiers

-    >Eric Cantor has the THOMAS identifier "01674".
+    >Eric Cantor has the THOMAS identifier 01674.

 1. preferred email address

-    >To contact representatives via email.
+    >To contact a representative via email.

 1. gender

     >To determine personal pronouns, e.g. "John Doe will be at <u>his</u> constituency office next week."

+1. date of birth

+    >To provide biographical detail, or to report a person's age.

 1. date of death

     >To determine whether a person is alive or dead, e.g. in order to disable the deceased's contact form.

-1. date of birth

-    >To provide biographical detail, or to report a person's age.

 1. [head shot](http://en.wikipedia.org/wiki/Head_shot)